JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/README.md

 ```

 - Safely remove a VPC:
-  - Remove `special = true` from each subnet that has it per AZ and appy VPCs first.
+  - Remove `special = true` from all subnets that have it set per AZ and apply VPCs first.
-  - Apply Centralized Router and Full mesh Trio modules to remove the
-    VPC routes from the regional and cross regional mesh.
+  - Apply Centralized Router and Full mesh Trio modules to remove the VPC routes from the regional and cross regional mesh.
     - When there are no vpc attachements (`special = true`) on a VPC when passed to Centralized Router,
       the VPC and TGW routes will be removed from the regional mesh.
   - Apply VPC peering deluxe to update any subnet routing for the peering.
-  - remove VPC from code and apply VPCs to delete.
+  - Remove VPC from code and apply VPCs to delete.

 ---
 ## Begin Demo